Party celebrating much-awaited relaunch of the awesome F13 on 15 September 2016.

 On that Wednesday the 15th of September 20216 the gleaming F13 stood elegantly on the Dübendorf airfield.
 Expectant spectators from around the world came to watch the new F13 on its maiden voyage.
 It taxied gently and the lift-off after just 200 meters was smooth.
 Morszeck sat beside the veteran test pilot Oliver Bachmann in the cockpit.

-When RINOWA F13 touched down, as when it lifted off, it was met with sustained applause.
+When RIMOWA F13 touched down, as when it lifted off, it was met with sustained applause.

 Soon it will be operational for passenger flights.
 Ju-Air will be conducting sightseeing tours.